 See more here about France in the Dispatches archive.

-Pauline Lemaire is a Digital Anthropology Masters student at University College London (UCL) and is thus currently based in London.
-She grew up in Singapore and Morocco, but her family has now relocated to Paris.
+After completing her Digital Anthropology Masters at University College London (UCL) Pauline Lemaire currently is based in Geneva, Switzerland.
+Pauline grew up in Singapore and Morocco, but her family has now relocated to Paris.

 She holds a bachelor’s degree in French Literature and Philosophy from the University of Oxford.